salboaie/SwarmESB/README.md

 ## SwarmESB

-SwarmESB is a new approach for creating scalable, complex, distributed and highly parallel systems.
+SwarmESB presents a new approach for creating distributed systems comunicating by asynchronous messages.
-Communication and how services get composed is supported by a powerful method that resemble "swarm behaviours" found in nature!
+Swarming can be for SOA's orchestration what REST is for SOAP.

+A "swarm" is a set of related messages with some basic inteligence and is based on an intuitive point of view: computer processes comunicating by using asynchronous messages are more like "dumb tres/flowers" visited by "smart swarms of bees" than smart "people" communicatig by "messages".
+This intuition have a powerfull efect on reducing complexity of many distributed systems (allready proved by SOA but SwarmESB offers a better perspective).

- Open source project implementing an inovative aproach for the software architecture you could reuse when creating a new multi-tenant system that will transparently acquire the benefits of sclability, high availability, highly parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels, message and service busses.
+ SwarmESB is an open source project implementing a new aproach: "Swarming architecture" that you could reuse for your new multi-tenant systems that will transparently acquire the benefits of sclability, high availability, highly parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels, message and service busses.
 While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct